tmf-code/inverse-kinematics/readme.md

 Currently this package supports gradient descent.
 Soon it will also support a CCD approach.

 The algorithm is quite simple.
-You can find it in `src/Solve2D.ts`.
+You can find it in `src/Solve2D.ts`, or `src/Solve3D.ts`.
 Available parameters to tune with are:

 ```ts
 interface SolveOptions {